How to Get Rid of Boxelder Bugs: Expert Removal Guide

 What is the best repellent for boxelder bugs?

 Professional residual insecticide barriers work best.
-At home, spot-treat with a mix of dawn dish soap and water in a spray bottle.
+At home, spot-treat with a mix of Dawn dish soap and water in a spray bottle.

 What causes infestation of boxelder bugs?